handbook

 - Students should treat each other with respect, kindness, purity, and compassion just as God commands us in Matthew 7:12, “So in everything, do to others what you would have them to do you.”

-- Students must keep to the uniform code on campus and appropriate dress code at school sponsored events when directed.
+- Students must follow the appropriate dress code on campus and at school sponsored events when directed.

 - Students should arrive on time to every class.

-- Students are expected to keep the facility and grounds clean and orderly.
+- Students are expected to keep the facility and grounds clean.

 - The students will control their behavior inside and outside, refraining from any activity that may cause harm to another.

-- Students may only drink water in the school building, except in the lunchroom where they may drink age appropriate beverages.
+- Students may only drink water in the school building, except in the lunchroom.

 - Use of profanity is strictly prohibited.

-- Public displays of affection such as hand holding, kissing, hugging, are not permitted on campus or at school sponsored events.
+- Public displays of affection such as hand holding and kissing are not permitted on campus or at school sponsored events.

 - Students are not allowed to bring a cell phone or any electronic device to school unless the students and parents have signed a technology contract.
 Students 5th grade and younger may not bring any electronic device or phone to school.

-- Students may not bully or harass other students, or expose other students to immoral and inappropriate language or content through social media, technology, or during direct interaction.
+- Students may not bully or harass other students, or expose other students to inappropriate language, or immoral or illegal content through social media, technology, or during direct interaction.

 - Tobacco or vaping products, illegal drugs, alcohol, or weapons are not allowed on campus or at any school sponsored event.